spences10/cv/src/copy/basics.md

 <article class='all-prose'>

-A JavaScript developer with <DD date="2018-03-14" /> commercial experience in working in developement teams delivering projects.
+A JavaScript developer with <DD date="2018-03-14" /> commercial experience in working in development teams delivering projects.

 With <DD date="2016-06-15" /> experience in using JavaScript, HTML and CSS, and commercial experience in using frameworks like React